Needle Tower

 Needle Tower is a public artwork by American sculptor Kenneth Snelson located outside of the Hirshhorn Museum and Sculpture Garden in Washington, D.C., United States.

 Description

-This 26,5 meter tall abstract sculpture is a tapering tower made of aluminum and stainless steel.
+This 26.5-meter-tall abstract sculpture is a tapering tower made of aluminum and stainless steel.
 The aluminum tubes act in compression, held in tension by the stainless steel cables threaded through in the ends of the tubes.

+According to Valerie Fletcher from the Institute for Human Centered Design, the “Needle Tower brings together advanced engineering methods with a very sophisticated aesthetic of abstraction".

 Acquisition

 The piece was a gift of Joseph Hirshhorn in 1974.

 Tensegrity

 Snelson's unique sculpture style is well articulated in Needle Tower.

 The structure style displayed is known as "tensegrity," a description given by Snelson's former professor Buckminster Fuller to the melding of tension and structural integrity.
 According to Snelson: Tensegrity describes a closed structural system composed of a set of three or more elongate compression struts within a network of tension tendons, the combined parts mutually supportive in such a way that the struts do not touch one another, but press outwardly against nodal points in the tension network to form a firm, triangulated, prestressed, tension and compression unit.